 Click here to see more information for visitors.

 At UCH, the EGA Wing and the National Hospital for Neurology and Neurosurgery you must use an entry phone buzzer at all times to gain access to the wards.
-Wards at the Heart Hospital have open access but there is a 24 hour security service at reception which monitors all visitors to the hospital.
+Wards at the University College Hospital at Westmoreland Street have open access but there is a 24 hour security service at reception which monitors all visitors to the hospital.
 You must always tell a member of staff if you are leaving the ward.
 UCH has a CCTV system throughout the hospital and there is a baby tagging system in our maternity areas.